yashgupta17402/Asic-Design-Flow/README.md

 ### Step 2
 Run the executable program and see the output in the terminal window.
 ### Output
-The picture below represents the C code and its output
+The picture below represents the compiling  C code using gcc and  running  its output using a.out

 ![Screenshot from 2024-08-08 00-59-32](https://github.com/user-attachments/assets/08e41098-b476-4f8a-ab9b-3fc5b6038c44)

-## RISC-V Compilation Of a simple C Program
+## RISC-V Compilation:C Program
 ### Step 1
 1. **Code Snippet:**
     ```c